CompuTec/computec-docs/docs/wms/administrator-guide/catch-weight.md

 Catch Weight in CompuTec WMS refers to the ability to measure inventory using both inventory Unit of Measurement (IUoM) and Document UoM (DUoM).

+You can watch an introduction video about Catch Weight [here](https://www.youtube.com/watch?v=XGptQ9TQ90U).

 ---

 ## Overview

 The CompuTec WMS Catch Weight option addresses two main problems:

-### The exact weighting of pieces with the DUoM set
+### The exact Weighting of Pieces with the DUoM set

-Example: there is a Purchase order with UoM set to Boxes.
+Example: There is a Purchase order with UoM set to Boxes.
 A box is set to contain 10 kilograms of an Item:

 ![Without Catch Weight](./media/catch-weight/catch-weight.png)

 In this example, there are 10 Boxes in the purchase document, which gives 100 kilograms of the Item.
 But in many cases, the company will get ten boxes with the quantity in each box varying, e.g., from 9.7 kilograms to 10.2.
-The total will not be 100, then.
+The total will not be 100 then.

 What needs to be done is to set an actual total weight and an average quantity per Box.